gowtham7991/mvc-desktop-game/README.md

 There is no way for a user to reenter a new command once the command is chosen.
 There is re prompt if an invalid action takes place.

+Milestone3
+- Pet's current location is being shown in the Hints which shouldn't be the case as it eases
+- the gameplay.

 ### Citations